 You may wonder why Thunderbolt™ was omitted from the transport clock buffer types.
 Properly designed Thunderbolt drivers employ a Direct Memory Access (DMA) engine that reads digital audio data directly from memory without buffering, greatly improving both efficiency and latency, so they’re in a category of their own.
 More on that in a minute.

 The biggest variable that contributes to how long this process will take is driver performance.
 In computing, a driver is a computer program allowing higher-level computer programs to interact with a hardware device.
 For example, a printer requires a driver to interact with your computer.
 A driver typically communicates with the device through the computer bus or communications subsystem to which the hardware connects.
 Drivers are hardware-dependent and operating-system-specific.
 One of the primary goals for engineers who design audio-interface drivers is to provide the best latency performance without sacrificing system stability.

-Imagine that you’re playing an old, run-down piano and that there is a catch in the hammer action—so great a catch, in fact, that when you strike a key, it takes three times longer than normal for the hammer to strike the string.
+Imagine that you’re playing an old, run-down piano and that there is a catch in the hammer action—so big a catch, in fact, that when you strike a key, it takes three times longer than normal for the hammer to strike the string.
 While you may still be able to play your favorite Chopin etude or Professor Longhair solo, the “feel” will be wrong because you’ll have to compensate for the delayed hammer-strikes.
 You will have a similar problem if the buffer-size setting is too large when you overdub a part while monitoring through your DAW.

 Take Two Buffers and Call Us in the Morning